 It was the Emir.
 ‘Enough,’ said Baitullah Mehsud, ‘Don’t ever forget.
 We are all fighters and this is a brave one.
 Let him die – in peace.’

-After some time, when the American hadn’t moved for a while, the Talib cautiously climbed down from their perch and approached the two fallen Delta Force men, lying there in a macabre embrace.
+After some time, when the American hadn’t moved for a while, the Talib cautiously climbed down from their perch and approached the two fallen Delta Force men, lying there in that macabre embrace.

 The Emir reached down and held his finger under the American’s nose and felt his breath, coming out in short ragged bursts.
-Given the extent of his wounds, the Emir estimated he had seconds, to die.
+Given the extent of his wounds, the Emir estimated he had only seconds.
 The American looked almost serene – like as if this was how he had always hoped he would die.
 In a flash, the Emir realized that maybe the total victory that he had dreamed of wouldn’t happen so easily.

 “Leave them alone,” Mehsud called, “Leave the infidel the chance to take him away.
 He has earned the right.
 We shall return, for another fight, another day…”

 Then, as he turned to rise, the Emir’s eyes fell on the dog tag.
-He stared it a while and then gently removed it from the American’s neck.
+He stared it a while and then stooped and gently unclipped and removed it from the American’s neck.
 It said –

 David F. Dornberger

 Today that dog tag rests inside a beautifully hand crafted teak and glass jewelry box on top of a TV cabinet in a small town called Lawrence, mid-way between Topeka and Kansas City in the United States, the home of an elderly couple.
 Somehow it had found its way from a dusty hamlet 12 time zones to the east, via an Islamabad army installation and then finally to America on a C130 Hercules transport aircraft that had taken off from Shamsi Air Force Base , in Baluchistan.